vOptSolver/vOptLib/UKP/repeatedCosts.md

-# UKP: instances with repeated costs
+# UKP: class of instances with repeated costs

-This series proposes a class of instances where the costs are repeated several times in consecutive items for both objectives.
+This series proposes two subclasses of instances namely 1B-C and 1B-D in [1], where the costs are repeated several times in consecutive items for both objectives.

 This kind of instances have been proposed in the following paper.